Carpathian Campaign: Repression and ethnic policies

-In the 11th Army blockading Przemyśl, the commander of the infantry general Andrey Selivanov ordered the transfer of 400 disarmed soldiers from the German colonists under escort from the Cossacks to the 58th and 81st Infantry Divisions to be involved in earthworks.
-At the first case of "dishonest service", it was ordered "to bring them to the strictest responsibility under the laws of war."
-These teams were placed under special supervision; On March 4, the Chief of Staff of the 11th Army, Major General V. von Weil, ordered the corps commanders to report weekly what work was entrusted to the German colonists, how they perform these works, how they relate to their position, whether they influence other soldiers.

-Until the end of the siege of the fortress, there was not a single case of German colonists evading work or any "harmful influence" on other soldiers.
-Moreover, the heads of divisions, the commander of the siege artillery and the commander of the army telegraph company noted the excellent performance of service by soldiers of German nationality and in a number of cases returned their weapons to them.
+In the 11th Army, then besieging Przemyśl, Commander Infantry General Andrey Selivanov ordered the disarmament of approximately 400 soldiers of German descent, who were placed under Cossack escort and assigned to earthworks duties in the 58th and 81st Infantry Divisions.
+Any failure of "honest service" was to be met with the full penalties of military law.
+On March 4, the Chief of Staff of the 11th Army, Major General Vladimir Sigismundovich Weil, ordered corps commanders to submit weekly reports detailing the work assigned to these soldiers, their conduct, and any influence they might be exerting on other troops.
+Until the end of the siege of the fortress at Przemyśl, not a single case of evasion or subversion was recorded among soldiers of German descent.
+Divisional commanders, the commander of the siege artillery, and the commander of the army telegraph company all commended their performance, and in several cases their weapons were returned to them.

 Outcome

-Russians had the upper hand in the battle, on March 30 they successfully crossed the Carpathians and entered the Hungarian plain, the central powers, in turn, were unable to unblock Przemysl and were pushed back by the weaker Russian 8th Army.
+The Russians had the upper hand in the battle.
+On March 30, they successfully crossed the Carpathians and entered the Hungarian plain.
+The Central Powers, in turn, were unable to relieve Przemyśl and were pushed back by the Russian 8th Army.